 You should be able to buy bread, pay a bill, or send money to family instantly and cheaply.

-Cost: During busy periods, transaction fees have spiked to $50.
+- Layer 1: During busy periods, transaction fees have spiked to $50.
 Imagine paying a $50 fee to buy $5 worth of coffee.
-And under normal operations, this fees ranges between $1-$1.5.
+And under normal operations, this fees ranges between $0.30 to $0.8.
+USDT transactions used to cost over $1 per transaction on average.

 Enjoying this engineering analysis?
 Go deeper with my book,